The most comprehensive course for learning Jetpack Compose

 Build UI

-Covering a range of APIs from the Jetpack Compose framework, learn how to build User Interfaces for a collection of common UI patterns.
-The 12 projects cover all the essentials you'll need to building beautiful UIs in your own work.
+Learn how to build User Interfaces for a collection of common UI patterns.
+The 12 projects cover everything you'll need to building beautiful UIs in your own work.

 Manage State

-Building UI is one thing, but knowing how to manage your UI state is just as essential!
-Through the projects, learn how to work with composable state to keep your UI fresh with any data changes.
-All 12 projects read and write state based on user-input, covering a good ground of state management concepts.
+Learn how to work with composable state to keep your UI fresh with any data changes.
+All 12 projects read and write state based on user interaction, covering a good ground of state management concepts.

 Test UI